NYUAD 2023 Hackathon

 Mohammed Alghadeer

-Mohammed Alghadeer PhD Candidate, University of Oxford, United Kingdom
+Mohammed Alghadeer PhD Candidate, University of Oxford, United Kingdom,

 David Morcuende Cantador

-David Morcuende Cantador Network Manager, European Quantum Industry Consortia (QuIC), Spain
+David Morcuende Cantador Network Manager, European Quantum Industry Consortia (QuIC), Spain,

 Team 7